Brandtweary/Cymbiont/README.md

 #### Shell Access Tiers

-The `shell_access_tier` setting in `config.toml` determines the security level for shell commands.
+The `shell_access_tier` setting in `config.toml` determines the security level for shell commands that can be used by the agent.
 Available tiers:

 1. **TIER_1_PROJECT_READ** (Default)
    - Read-only access to project files only